 Distinguished Canadian diplomat and environmentalist James George sent us part of a talk he gave at the Toronto Institute of Noetic Science.
 It could have been called, “Life Is Real

 !”
 Does that sound self-evident?
 Take a moment to remember when you were suddenly present to the smells around you, the sound of a dog barking in the distance, the rustle of leaves, a bird landing in a bush nearby, the sun on your face and the breeze on your skin.
 How often are we present like that?
-His is a call to wake up: life is REAL.
-But how?
-The point is—yes: how
+His is a call to wake up: life is reaL

 ?
 Why am I not asking that question

 ?
-Because I’m comfortable enough in this day-to-day world I take so much for granted.
+Is it because I’m comfortable enough in this day-to-day world that I take so much for granted?
 The house is burning?
 Hadn’t noticed.
 As in the Lotus Sutra, we’re like children too involved with our toys to notice.

 Sculptor Richard Berger